Demo of the hymn tune COELITES PLAUDANT with a cappella verse and harmonized descant. Free score.

 The Latin version of this hymn is also sung to another French tune from the same period, Christe sanctorum, which takes it's name from the Latin text of "Christ the fair glory," and which tune is given the honor of being hymn 1 in The Hymnal 1982.

-P.S. - For some reason, The Hymnal 1982 renames this to Caelites plaudant, 'the heavens praise;' the original and proper name as given by the English Hymnal, its original publisher, is Coelites plaudant, 'the heavenly ones praise.'
+P.S. - The Hymnal 1982 uses an alternate name.
+Caelites plaudant, 'the heavenly ones praise'; as given by the English Hymnal, the arrangement's original publisher, the tune name is Coelites plaudant, 'the heavens praise.'

 Free organ score with harmonized descant (and an a cappella SATB harmonization adapted from RVW)